Lectures on LHC Physics: QCD

 In the second step we only keep the factors we are interested in.
 The additional factor $1/y^\epsilon$ regularizes the integral at $y \to 0$, as long as $\epsilon<0$ by slightly increasing the suppression of the integrand in the infrared regime.
+This means that for infrared divergences we can as well choose $n = 4 + 2 \epsilon$ space--time dimensions with $\epsilon > 0$.
 After integrating the leading collinear divergence $1/y^{1+\epsilon}$ we are left with a pole $1/(-\epsilon)$.
 This regularization procedure is symmetric in $y \leftrightarrow (1-y)$.
 What is important to notice is again the appearance of a scale $\mu_F^{2 \epsilon}$ with the $n$-dimensional integral.
 This scale arises from the infrared regularization of the phase space integral and is referred to as \underline{factorization scale} .
-The actual removal of the infrared pole --- corresponding to the renormalization in the ultraviolet case --- is called \underline{mass factorization} and works exactly the same way as renormalizing a parameter: in a well-defined scheme we simply subtract the pole from the fixed-order matrix element squared.
+The actual removal of the infrared pole --- corresponding to the renormalization in the ultraviolet case --- is called \underline{mass factorization} and works exactly the same way as renormalizing a parameter: in a well--defined scheme we simply subtract the pole from the fixed-order matrix element squared.